evulse/node-express-api-oauth2-boilerplate/README.md

 Test is located under `test`.
 Currently, the test is only covering the REST API end point test.
 To run the test follow this steps:

-1. Run the REST API server using the testing configuration `NODE_ENV=testing node app.js`

-2. Go to the test directory and run test suite `sudo npm install && npm test`
+1. Setup the environment by run this command `export NODE_ENV=testing`.
+Currently, the test runner is only run best in Ubuntu 12.10.

+2. Start the MySQL database with database name `circle_test`, username `ubuntu` and leave the password empty.

+3. Run `npm test`